Rules about the Embusen (Line of movement).

 The first movement of the kata and the last movement must be executed at the same point on the performance line.

 Let us look at the creation of Kata.

-The creation of Kata happened over different times in history, and by different people at different places.
+The creation of Kata happened over different times in history and by different people in different places.
 That all masters from different times in history and places have had a common thought that a Kata should start and end in the same spot, I simply cannot believe.
-There were no rules that say, that Kata should start and end at the same spot.
+There were no rules that said, that Kata should start and end at the same spot.

 I am sure that the creation of Kata was to remember the techniques, landing in the same place or not was probably not the primary goal.
 One must also keep in mind that times were different; at the time Kata where created.
 It was not about using Kata for competition purposes, but about techniques to be remembered in connection with self-defense and survival.
 The cosmetic has certainly not been a deciding factor.

 The simple fact is that the Chinese forms were changed by the local Karate masters, in connection with their introduction to Okinawa.

 Concerning the Chinese roots of Karate, it is very reasonable to believe that the requirement to start and end a Kata in the same place is a modification that has happened over time.

 Itosu made changes to the Kata at the introduction to the Okinawan school around 1900.
 Later, Funakoshi modified the Kata again in connection with the introduction of Karate to the Japanese mainland.

 It’s not really that strange that Kata has changed over time.
 All masters of the time who have been in contact with the Kata have, before passing them on to their students, more or less certainly tried to make their mark on Kata, and this may also have contributed to some loss of techniques.
 Furthermore, some techniques have been changed and perhaps replaced with new techniques associated with modifying Kata.

 Try to review your Kata yourself to see if you land 100% in the same place.
 Take Naihanchi Shodan (Tekki Shodan), here you will land approx. one foot wide to the right when Kata ends.